lightremoved/ocr/README.md

 ## Getting Started

-To test, copy down the files included in this repo.
-Make sure all files are in the same folder once downloaded.
-Open the index.html file in Chrome or Firefox and you are ready to test.
-Follow the directions once on the index page.
+* Download the project as a zip file using the green "Clone or Download" button above.
+* Unzip the download.
+* Create a new folder/directory named "OCR" somewhere outside of the extracted folder; for example, in your Documents, Desktop, or Downloads folder.
+* Copy the files within the unzipped download to this new "OCR" folder.
+* Finally, open the index.html file in Chrome of Firefox.
+You are now ready to test!

 ### Prerequisites